Materials-Consortia/OPTIMADE/optimade.md

 the database provider decides their types.
 In the syntactic constructs that can accommodate values of more than one type, the semantics of the comparisons are controlled by the types of the participating properties.
-Specifically:

-* In a comparison of a property with a constant of a type that does not match the type of the property, it is RECOMMENDED that the implementation makes a best-effort to convert the constant to match the property type.
-For example, `x > "0.0"` where x is a coordinate would be treated as numeric filter `x > 0`, and `s = 0` for a string parameter "s" would perform string comparison as in `s = "0"`.
-Strings are converted to numbers using the token syntax specified in [5.1.
-Lexical tokens](#h.5.1), p.
-"Numeric values"; integers SHOULD be converted to strings in decimal notation (libc "%d"), floats SHOULD be converted to strings using the libc "%g" format.
-Conversions of numeric values to timestamps MUST NOT be performed.
+The following conventions apply for comparisons of values of different types:

+* Given an integer property and a numeric or string token, the value of the latter MUST be converted to an integer using conventions of stdlib's `atoi`.

+* Given a float property and a numeric or string token, the value of the latter MUST be converted to a float using conventions of stdlib's `atof`.

+* No conversion is needed for a string property and a numeric or string token.

+* If a comparison is provided between only constants of incompatible types, e.g., `5 < "13"`, the implementation MUST respond with an error.
+The same applies for comparisons of two properties, e.g. `nelements > chemical_formula_hill`.

+* Given a timestamp property and a string token, the value of the latter MUST be parsed according to [RFC 3339 Internet Date/Time Format](https://tools.ietf.org/html/rfc3339#section-5.6).

+* Comparison of a timestamp property and a numeric token MUST be reported as an error.

 If a conversion is performed, the API implementation SHOULD supply a warning in the response and specify the actual search values that were used.
 Alternatively, the implementation MAY instead respond with error `501 Not Implemented` with an explanation that specifies which comparison generated the type mismatch.
 The implementation MUST either make a conversion or respond with an error.
 It MUST NOT, e.g., silently treat such comparisons as always non-matching.

-* If a comparison is provided between only numerical constants of incompatible types, e.g., `5 < "13"`, the implementation MUST respond with an error.
-The same applies for comparisons of two properties, e.g.
-`nelements > chemical_formula_hill`.

 ### Optional filter features